Charleston, SC Personal Injury Attorneys

-When it comes to Charleston personal injury attorney practices, Auger & Auger has over 50 years of combined litigation experience protecting the rights of injured victims.
+When it comes to Charleston personal injury attorney practices, Auger & Auger Accident and Injury Lawyers has over 50 years of combined litigation experience protecting the rights of injured victims.
 The laws of Charleston dictate that citizens, business owners, and even government institutions owe each other certain considerations.
 For instance, all vehicles driving on public roads must follow the state’s safety laws, and drivers must make sure they use diligence when it comes to others they may pass along the way.
 The state of South Carolina allows you to file a civil lawsuit against another person, company, or government agency when their acts or omissions have caused you harm.
 Whether your case is resolved by negotiating a settlement or in a courthouse, having a highly experienced legal advocate at your side can make all the difference.

 Some of the most common Charleston personal injuries have been traumatic brain injury (TBI), spinal cord impairments, and whiplashes.
 The compensation you are awarded is dependent upon the severity of your injuries.
 Auger & Auger’s Charleston personal injury attorneys will pursue a claim to ‘make you whole.’
 You should receive money to pay for medical bills, lost income or reduction of earning potential, damages for pain and suffering, and emotional distress.